 When Interest-Only Structures Serve Well

 Interest-only credit lines are structurally appropriate for situations where capital deployment has a defined purpose and a visible repayment trigger.
-Ogden real estate developers financing a specific acquisition and rehabilitation project — where the sale proceeds will retire the line — operate well within an interest-only framework.
-The developer minimizes carrying costs during the build phase and exits the facility cleanly at disposition.
+Ogden real estate developers financing a specific acquisition and rehabilitation project - where the sale proceeds will retire the line - operate well within an interest-only framework.

 Similarly, project-based contractors with government or institutional contracts - common among Davis County's Hill Air Force Base supply chain operators - may prefer interest-only structures tied to specific contract timelines, with the contract payment serving as the balloon repayment source.